 July 2, 2013

-In case you were wondering why the Reds signed the Christian Bale lookalike to that massive deal, the guy did throw two no-hitters in the span of nine months just six years ago, including this one against the Giants.
+In case you were wondering why the Reds signed the Christian Bale lookalike to that massive deal, the guy did throw two no-hitters in the span of nine months just seven years ago, including this one against the Giants.

 D-backs: Edwin Jackson